Bliss

-Select Bliss Surname Genealogy
+Bliss Surname Meaning

-Bliss in one form is descriptive, a nickname for a joyful person deriving from the Middle English blisse, meaning "gladness" or "joy."
-Richard "called Blisse," a tenant at Parndon in Essex mentioned in a charter of the Knights Hospitaliers in the late 12th century, was probably a native Anglo-Saxon and an early representative of this Bliss name.
+Richard “called Blisse,” a tenant at Parndon in Essex mentioned in a charter of the Knights Hospitaliers in the late 12th century, was probably a native Anglo-Saxon and an early representative of this Bliss name.

 The other origin is Norman, from the Norman de Blez family which came to England in the 12th century.
 A Hugo be Blez was recorded in the subsidy roll of Worcestershire in 1275.

-"We are free to choose the source of our particular branch of the Bliss name: a native stubbornly persistent Anglo-Saxon heritage or a venturesome hot-tempered Norman import."
+As the Bliss Family History Society put it: “We are free to choose the source of our particular branch of the Bliss name: a native stubbornly persistent Anglo-Saxon heritage or a venturesome hot-tempered Norman import.”

-Select Bliss Resources on The Internet
+Bliss Surname Resources on The Internet

-Select Bliss Ancestry
+Bliss Surname Ancestry

 England.
 The ancient de Blez name was recorded in Herefordshire, Worcestershire, and Warwickshire during the 12th century.
 The Bliss name has had a wider arc, stretching south to Gloucestershire and east into Northamptonshire and Buckinghamshire.